fonnesbeck/Bios8366/software.md

 In addition to installing Git locally, we will be using [GitHub](https://github.com/ "GitHub · Build software better, together.") to remotely store and share our code and documents.
 If you do not already have a GitHub account of your own, you can [request an educational account](https://github.com/edu) that will allow you to create private repositories that you can use for your course work.

+On Windows, the [Chocolatey](https://chocolatey.org/) package manager can be used to install git and other relevant software.

+    choco install git

+However, I recommend using Windows Subsystem for Linux (WSL2) for serious development and data science on Windows.
+This allows you to run Linux seamlessly from Windows, which helps avoid many of the problems that can crop up when using Python on Windows.

 ## Python

 The first step is to install Python on your computer.
-I will be teaching this course based on **Python 3.6**.
+I will be teaching this course based on **Python 3.9**.
 Perhaps the easiest way to get a feature-complete version of Python on your system is to install the [Anaconda](http://www.anaconda.com/download) distribution.
-Anaconda is a completely free Python environment that includes includes almost 200 of the best Python packages for science and data analysis.
+Anaconda is a completely free Python environment that includes most of the important Python packages for science and data analysis.
 Its simply a matter of downloading the installer (either graphical or command line), and running it on your system.

-Be sure to download the Python 3.6 installer, by following the **Python 3.6 link**
+An even better alternative is to use the [Miniforge](https://github.com/conda-forge/miniforge) system, which is a community-led project that provides the core subset of the Anaconda system, and is tied to the [CondaForge](https://conda-forge.org/ "CondaForge — The community-driven conda repository.") repository for downloading the most current versions of scientific Python packages.

+You can download the installer for your system from the [Miniforge GitHUb repository](https://github.com/conda-forge/miniforge#download):

 ![get Python 3](images/getpy3.png)